scottpreston/alexa-demo/README.md

 # Getting Started

 This is a short tutorial on the basics of Alexa and AWS.
+Make sure to install NodeJS before you start.

 ## Upload Lambda Function: